mattsouth/snomedapi/README.md

  - An alternative DB implementation, e.g. MySQL
  - An alternative source, e.g. bioportal
  - A report that summarises the contents of the terminology
- - Test coverage for the Sqlite implementation of the API
  - Enums for Status, Charateristic, Refinability

 ## Related projects